Aleks130699/ha-fpp/README.md

 # Configuration

-1. Add configuration via the user interface Falcon Pi Player 1.1 (Irrelevant alternative) Enable the component by editing your configuration.yaml file (within the config directory as well).
+1. Add configuration via the user interface Falcon Pi Player
+2. (legacy) Enable the component by editing your configuration.yaml file (within the config directory as well).
 Edit it by adding the following lines:
     ```
     # Example configuration.yaml entry
     media_player: